Updated October 2018

-If you wish to receive our email newsletter, you must sign up via our website.
-You don't need to be a member of ECC and we no longer subscribe you to the mailing list automatically when you book for an event.
-When you sign up, it is a two-stage process where we validate your email address by asking you to follow a link.
-At this point we ask you to consider providing us with information about your age, where you heard about us, and your self-identity in terms of gender or sexuality.
+When you book for the first time, or sign up to our newsletter, we will normally ask you to consider providing us with information about your age, where you heard about us, and your self-identity in terms of gender or sexuality.
 This is entirely optional.
 The information is collected anonymously and is used only to give us some insight into the types of people interested in our community and to help us make decisions about how to promote ourselves in future.
 We may also ask you for this information if you contact us again with a new email address.

 If you wish to join any of our social media groups, including Yahoo and Facebook groups, you must sign up directly via those third party websites.
 Links are available on the social media page of our website, and in our confirmation emails when you book on an event.

 When you send us a message via the Contact Us page, they are forwarded by email to one or more nominated individuals who deal with such enquiries.
 We also send a copy to you for your records, and we retain them permanently on our system in the form of a log.
 We do not use these details for any other purpose than responding to enquiries and can delete copies of messages on request.

 For security and spam filtering purposes, we record the IP address of all booking submissions, sent messages, and newsletter signups.

 If you have any questions or concerns about personal data, please send an email to privacy [at] edwardcarpentercommunity.org.uk.